 Colts Model 1877 Double Action “Self-Cocking” Revolver

-Watch the Video of a "Scarce"* Model 1877 Double-Action Revolver That is Still Fully-Functional.
-Here’s a Quick Rundown on One of the West’s Most Famous Sixguns.
+Watch the Video of a Colt's Model 1877 Double-Action Revolver Cycle and Fire.
+Here’s a Quick Rundown on One of the West’s Most Famous Six-guns.

 Although Samuel Colt experimented with double action pistol designs as early as the 1850s, a production line double action Colt’s revolver would not be seen on the shelves of western gun shops until many years after the iconic gun maker’s death.
 Colt’s first production model double action pistol would be the 1877 Colt's Double-Action (DA) Revolver.
 Colt enthusiasts may love or hate this model but one thing is for sure; it left its indelible mark on the history of firearms in the American west.